 - c.
-Nike does not conduct any of its manufacturing.
+Nike outsources its manufacturing.
 Thus, depreciation expense relates to buildings and equipment used in selling and administrative activities.
 Nike's income statement classifies expenses by their function instead of their nature.
-Thus, Nike includes depreciation expense in selling and administrative expenses. - d.
-The notes indicate that in 2009, income tax expense was \$469.8 million, whereas the current amount of income taxes payable was \$763.9 million, which means that Nike paid \$294.1 million in tax that increased deferred tax assets or reduced deferred tax liabilities.
+Thus, Nike includes depreciation expense in demand creation expenses and in operating overhead. - d.
+Demand creation expense represents marketing and advertising expenses.
+In the notes, Nike states, "Demand creation expense consists of advertising and promotion costs, including costs of endorsement contracts, television, digital and print advertising, brand events and retail brand presentation.
+Advertising production costs are expensed the first time an advertisement is run." - e.
+The notes indicate that in 2016, income tax expense was \$863 million, whereas the current amount of income taxes payable was \$943 million, which means that Nike paid \$80 million in tax that increased deferred tax assets or reduced deferred tax liabilities.
 Firms recognize deferred taxes for temporary differences between taxable income and income for financial reporting.
-The taxable income of Nike for 2009 is greater than its income before taxes for financial reporting.
-This probably occurred because Nike recognized revenues for financial reporting in 2009 that it will recognize in later years for tax reporting and because it recognized restructuring and impairment charges during 2009 financial reporting that it will not be able to deduct from taxable income until later years.
-The basis for measuring the amount of income tax expense is the amount of revenues and expenses recognized during the year for financial reporting.
+The taxable income of Nike for 2016 was greater than its income before taxes for financial reporting.
+Note 9, "Income Taxes," in Nike's 2016 Form 10-K shows that the total deferred tax assets (net) increased by \$108 million in 2016, while the total deferred tax liabilities increased by only \$14 million.
+[Note: This information is not available in the case.]
+The increases in deferred tax assets arose from a combination of a variety of smaller changes (not a single large change), such as a \$29 million increase related to inventories; a \$39 million increase related to sales returns; a \$16 million increase and a \$27 million increase related to deferred compensation and stockbased compensation, respectively; a \$34 million increase related to NOL carryforwards; and a \$30 million increase related to undistributed earnings of foreign subsidiaries.
+The basis for measuring income tax expense is the amount of revenues and expenses recognized during the year for financial reporting.
 The basis for measuring income tax payable is the amount of revenues and expenses recognized during the year for tax reporting.
 Because these amounts are usually different, firms are required to recognize deferred tax assets and deferred tax liabilities on their balance sheets.
-Governmental laws dictate the manner of measuring taxable income.
+Tax laws establish the manner of measuring taxable income.
 As long as firms apply these laws correctly in measuring their taxable income each year and pay the required taxes, they have no additional obligation to governmental entities at this time.
-The presence of a deferred tax asset or a deferred tax liability on the balance sheet is not an indication that governmental bodies have permitted firms to delay paying taxes.
-Rather, it indicates the desire of standard-setters to match income tax expense with income before taxes for financial reporting.
+The presence of a deferred tax liability on the balance sheet is not an indication that tax authorities have permitted firms to delay paying taxes.
+Rather, it indicates the desire of standard-setters to match accrual-based income tax expense with income before taxes for financial reporting.